kerimdzhanov/dotenv-flow/README.md

 ## `NODE_ENV`-specific env files

-Actually *dotenv-flow* is have no any "predefined" environments, so you may have whatever environment names you want, but it's a good practice to use world's universally recognized environment names like `development`, `test`, `production`, and also frequently used `qa` or `stage`.
+Actually **dotenv-flow** have no any "predefined" environments, so you may have whatever environment names you want, but it's a good practice to use world's universally recognized environment names like `development`, `test`, `production`, and also frequently used `qa` or `stage`.